Hengle/Folkvangr/README.md

 ![forest](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/thumbnail_forest.jpg)

 ## Production Goals and Art Style
-The first goal is to produce an animated short/trailer.
-This can then be used to pitch a crowdfunding campaign for a longer cinematic trailer or an RPG style video game, depending on the amount of funds raised.
+The goal is to produce an animated short/trailer.
+This can then be used as a proof of concept to pitch a crowdfunding campaign for a RPG style video game alpha.
+If it doesn't look like the funding goals will be met, the trailer can possibly be submitted to a festival screening instead.

-The style and medium will be determined by the art team, but will likely employ hybrid techniques.
+The style and medium will be determined by the art team, but will likely employ 2D/3D hybrid techniques.

 Emphasis will be placed on character animation, cinematography, story, and visual stylization.